Choaib-ELMADI/pcb-projects/README.md

 # PCB Projects

 The `pcb-projects` repository features a variety of electronic PCB designs for hobbyists and enthusiasts.
 Each project includes schematics, PCB layouts, and images to make it easy to explore and replicate.
-The repository also contains a folder for notes, offering tips and useful information for both **Altium Designer** and **KiCad**.
+The repository also contains a folder for notes, offering tips and useful information for both **Altium Designer** and **KiCad**, as well as custom hardware libraries for **KiCad**.

 <div align="center">